vdbergh/vtjson/README.md

   internally becomes `{"title": str, "price": float}`. `vtjson` supports the `total` option to `TypedDict` as well as the `Required` and `NotRequired` annotations of fields, if they are compatible with the Python version being used.

 - `Protocol`.
-A class implementing a protocol is translated into a fields schemas.
+A class implementing a protocol is translated into a `fields` schema.
 E.g.

   ```python
   class Movie(Protocol):